devdigital/MapStrap/README.md

 }
 ```

-That's it!
 You'll see later how we bootstrap using MapStrap so that the appropriate AutoMapper mapping is automatically created, and how we then perform a mapping from a `User` instance to a `UserApiModel`.

 ### Customising Mappings